2004durgesh/react-native-video-toolkit/README.md

 ## 📱 Demo

+> [!TIP]
+> The demo app is available in the `example` folder.
+> Clone the repo and run `yarn example start` inside the `example` directory to see the latest changes.
+> You can also download the demo app from the [release builds](https://github.com/2004durgesh/react-native-video-toolkit/releases/latest).

 | Mode                          | Preview                                               |
 | ----------------------------- | ----------------------------------------------------- |
 | **Portrait**                  | <img src="./assets/mobile-portrait.png" height="300"> |